 For animal lovers, this one is for you.
 It’s among the top places to visit in St. Louis, especially for families and kids.

-Grant’s Farm is a 281-acre farm that was once owned by President Ulysses S. Grant and his family.
-Today, the farm is owned by the Busch family (since 1903) and is open to the public for tours.
+Grant’s Farm is a 281-acre farm once owned by President Ulysses S. Grant and his family.
+Today, the Busch family owns the farm (since 1903), and is open to the public for tours.
 And the best thing here is that it’s all free, courtesy of the farm’s partner Anheuser-Busch.

 During your visit, you’ll get to see a variety of animals, including bison, deer, elk, donkey, llama, cattle, and even lemur.
-In fact, there are over 900 animals to admire on this farm.
+There are over 900 animals to admire on this farm.

 Animal enthusiasts will undoubtedly love touring this place.
-So, if you’re looking for something fun and educational to do in St. Louis, be sure to add Grant’s Farm to your list.
+So, if you’re looking for something fun and educational in St. Louis, be sure to add Grant’s Farm to your list.

 See Related: Fun & Best Things to Do in Des Moines, Iowa